Bulgaria

 Archaeological Context & Period

-The decline of the Byzantine Empire, the rise and fall of the Second Bulgarian Empire and the Serbian Kingdom and Empire, the Ottoman conquest of Southeastern Europe and the height of Ottoman power highlight the Late Medieval period in the Balkans from 13th to 17th centuries.
-The churches and chapels which will be visited and studied during the field school were built during these turbulent times in one of the few Balkan areas where many Balkan late medieval builders and artisan guilds crossed their roads.
-What we see today from the medieval Orthodox art in the area are the small chapels and churches that survived the Ottoman invasion in the 14th and 15th centuries and the wars as well as social and political upheavals of the following centuries.
-Many of these monuments are characterized by humble architecture and often hide exquisite frescos behind their unattractive exterior.
-Most of them were abandoned long ago, and there is visible damage due to both vandalism (during the period of the Ottoman Empire by either hostile Muslims or superstitious Christians, and nowadays by looters and vandals) and/or decay due to weather and lack of maintenance following their abandonment.
+The decline of the Byzantine Empire, the rise and fall of the Second Bulgarian Empire, and the Serbian Kingdom and Empire, along with the Ottoman conquest of Southeastern Europe and the peak of Ottoman power, define the Late Medieval period in the Balkans, spanning from the 13th to the 17th centuries.
+The churches and chapels that will be visited and studied during the field school were constructed during these turbulent times in one of the few Balkan regions where numerous late medieval builders and artisan guilds converged.

 The Expedition